 As you say, Orson.
 I have asked many questions in my ‘A Letter to an Apostle’ that as Orson says. ‘by reason and logic’ are difficult to reconcile.

 I am not asking out of ignorance.
 I have diligently sought out, explored, researched and thoroughly investigated each of the concerns and difficulties that are at issue for me.
 I have sought out the most recent, reliable and comprehensive material related to each of my interrogatories.
 I have also endeavored to provide only facts and verifiable data rather than opinions and testimonies.

 The rest has been garnered from serious and often meticulous research conducted by many of the world’s leading scholars in several scientific disciplines and, of course, professional historians.
-You will not find reference to ‘The God Makers,’ or the many mean-spirited articles posted on the Internet by those whose obvious purpose is to mock and despoil.
+You will not find reference to the many mean-spirited articles posted on the Internet by those whose obvious purpose is to mock and despoil.